Patients' Guide to Spine Surgery

 Your wound will be closed with either dissolvable sutures or skin clips.
 The nurses as required would change wound dressings.
 Arrangements will be made for skin clips to be removed after you have returned home by either your GP or district nurse.
 Neck clips are removed on day 5 and back clips on day 10 (day one is the first day after surgery.)

-Your pain control programme will be decided on after consultation with you, your anaesthetist, the nursing staff and Mr Malham.
+Your pain control programme will be decided on after consultation with you, your anaesthetist, the nursing staff and Prof. Malham.

 During the first two to three days you will experience some pain.
 This pain comes from muscle retraction and the skin wound.
 This will be controlled by intravenous medication through a patient controlled pump (PCA).
 Once you are off the drip you will be given intramuscular injections and/or tablets if required.